PandaFoss/Awesome-Arch/readme.md

 ### Desktop

+> Linux distributions based on Arch Linux for general use.

 - [Manjaro](https://manjaro.org/) - A professionally made Linux based operating system that is a suitable replacement for Windows or macOS.
 - [ArcoLinux](https://arcolinux.com/) - A full-featured distribution.
 - [ArchBang Linux](http://archbang.org/) - A lightweight distribution based on Arch Linux.
+- [Archcraft OS](https://archcraft-os.github.io/) - A Minimalistic Linux Distribution, Focused On Aesthetics & Based On Arch Linux.
 - [Archman](http://archman.org/) - An Arch Linux-based distribution which features the Calamares system installer and a pre-configured desktop environment.
 - [Bluestar Linux](https://sourceforge.net/projects/bluestarlinux/) - A GNU/Linux distribution that is based on Arch Linux.
 - [EndeavourOS](https://endeavouros.com/) - A rolling release Linux distribution based on Arch Linux.
 - [ArchLabs Linux](https://archlabslinux.com/) - A distribution based on Arch Linux and featuring the Openbox window manager as the primary desktop interface.
-- [Chakra GNU/Linux](https://www.chakralinux.org/) - A user-friendly and powerful distribution and live CD originally forked from Arch Linux.
 - [Namib GNU/Linux](https://www.namiblinux.org/) - A desktop operating system based on (and compatible with) the Arch Linux distribution.
 - [ArchEX](http://archex.exton.net/) - A new (190612) Linux live DVD based on Arch Linux.
 Arch motto is KISS (Keep It Simple Stupid.
 - [Arch XFerience](https://www.xferience.org/) - A modern OS based on Arch Linux, built for day-to-day operations with tons of packages & features.